Lewis Gold Property, Nevada

 The results of the airborne- and ground-surveys have been integrated with local geology to produce a coherent interpretation over the project area.
 In gold- and silver-bearing structural zones, HSI illite commonly occurs with HSI hematite and jarosite, which are iron-oxide minerals that developed from the weathering of sulfide minerals.
 There is a close spatial coincidence of HSI hematite and jarosite to known prospects and structures.
 The combined spectral surveys identified new zones of exploration interest, some of which are characterized by ammonium-illite.
 Ammonium-illite has the potential to delineate structures that tap gold-rich zones at depth, as indicated for Carlin-type gold deposits in Nevada (e.g., Goldstrike and Jerritt Canyon) and epithermal gold deposits in Argentina (e.g., Esquel).
 Hematite typically occurs within zones of ammonium-illite hosted in the Nevada Carlin-type deposits.
 Follow-up sampling of these ammonium-illite anomalies have produced targets at Galena and the Apex antimony mine, which are characterized by surface rock-chip results of up to 3.1 g/t Au, 353 g/t Ag, 1% As and > 1 % Sb (see rock-chip sample database for individual sample assay results).

 The integration of the updated and revised digital drill database and re-processed geophysical data with the results of surface mapping and geochemical sampling has served as the basis for the creation of comprehensive 3D models for the southern portion of the Lewis property.
 The geological portions of the models were created through collaboration with SRK Consulting (Reno) using LeapFrog software in the 3rd Quarter of 2015.
 The understanding gained through the creation of these models has assisted the Company in the generation of several high-grade gold-silver targets.
-The most compelling of these targets lie in the Virgin, Buena Vista and Meagher - Silver areas in the southern part of the Lewis property.
-It is planned to test these targets by a 4100 m diamond drill-program, scheduled to start in the latter part of 2015.
-Attractive targets also exist in the Galena, White-Shiloh and Trinity systems, which are intended for drill-testing in 2016.
+The most compelling of these targets lie in the Virgin, Buena Vista and Meagher - Silver structural zones in the southern part of the Lewis property.

 The technical information in this website about activities on the Lewis Project from June 1, 2014 onwards has been prepared by the Company’s Qualified Person, Steven Garwin, Ph.D., a director of the Company, a Fellow of the Australian Institute of Geoscientists and a Fellow of the Australasian Institute of Mining and Metallurgy.
 The technical information in this website on activities on the Lewis Project prior to June 2014 is based upon a report under National Instrument 43-101filed on SEDAR March 31, 2014 and titled AMENDED AND RESTATED SUMMARY REPORT 2007-2008 CORE AND REVERSE CIRCULATION DRILLING PROGRAM, F.W.
 LEWIS PROPERTY, BATTLE MOUNTAIN MINING DISTRICT, LANDER COUNTY, NEVADA, USA (the “2014 43-101 Report”).
 Dr. Garwin has reviewed the 2014 43-101 Report and has approved the written disclosure drawn therefrom set out in this website.